MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

     ![Tight Fit Outline option](media/solidworks-tight-fit-outline.PNG "Tight Fit Outline option")

 4. You'll see a preview window that shows what your silhouetted model will look like.
-When you have it the way want, select the Next button.
+When the model looks the way you want, select the **Next** button.

     ![Preview window](media/solidworks-preview-window.PNG "Preview window")

-5. Select **Save as a new document**, and then select the green check mark to save your model.
+5. Select **Save as a new document**, and then select the green check mark to save the model.

     ![Save](media/solidworks-save-silhouette.PNG "Save")

 ## Save an assembly as a part

 Another technique is to save the 3D model assembly as a part file (.asm -> .prt).
-When you do this, you can choose to hide internal geometry.
-This will increase the performance of your 3D model and also help you maintain confidentiality about the inner workings of your designs.
+When you do this, you can choose to hide internal geometry, which increases the performance of your 3D model and also helps maintain confidentiality about the inner workings of your designs.

 1. Select the master assembly (or a subassembly), and then select **File -> Save As**.

 2. In the **Save as type** field, select **Part**.

 3. Under **Geometry to save**, select **Exterior faces**.
 This creates a part that only has the exterior faces showing.
-Any internal parts will be filled, and the item will become solid.
+Any internal parts are filled, and the item becomes solid.

     ![Save an assembly as a part](media/solidworks-save-assembly-as-part.PNG "Save an assembly as a part")